 - Do not attempt to scare anyone who is not a willing participant.
 If anyone is freaking out, turn and shamble in the opposite direction.
 Avoid confrontations.

 - Stay within the designated route.
 If you stray away, you are on your own.
 We will have police assisting with traffic.
 Remember, blocking traffic on your own is a crime and anyone doing so could be arrested.
-We had an issue with not having enough traffic control last year, which has been rectified.

 -No drugs.
 None.
 Forget it.

 -No alcohol outside our designated area.
 Our staff will be checking ID’s at the entrance.
 The vendor list will be published shortly

 - The walk part is a family event; let’s watch the language out there.
 The more outrageous your costume, the more fun you will have, guaranteed!
 However, no nudity.

 - The walk part lasts from 4pm-5pm or so, and is about a .75 mile loop around Downtown.
 The Zombie Walk is over at 9pm. don’t let the party end there!
 Come hang out afterwards at our after party Pub Crawl!